Hidden Valley Hibiscus ~ Hibiscus Pests

 ![]() Off-Color Bud Infested with Thrips |

 Treatment: Fortunately, there is a simple and effective treatment for thrips.
 For fast and full results, it is best to remove all rotten buds from the plants and the ground and dispose of them in the trash.
-In order to keep thrips under control, you will need to use two different thrips control products in rotation, because prolonged use of a single product will make thrips resistant and that product will no longer be effective.
-Two good products to rotate are Ortho Systemic Insect Killer and Green Light Spinosad.
-These chemicals need to be sprayed over the tops of the plants, covering the buds and upper leaves of the plants.
-Use Green Light Spinosad for two treatments, 5-7 days apart.
-The switch to Ortho, and use it the same way in a third treatment 5-7 days later.
+In order to keep thrips under control, you will need to use a product called Spinosad.
+This chemical needs to be sprayed over the tops of the plants, covering the buds and upper leaves of the plants.
+Use Spinosad for three treatments, 5-7 days apart.
 Each treatment will dramatically reduce the number of thrips and increase the number of flowers that open normally.
 Three treatments is usually enough to end the infestation, but you may repeat this treatment series if you need to.
-You can also drench the potting mix or soil around a hibiscus with the Orthene solution.
+You can also drench the potting mix or soil around a hibiscus with a systemic pest control product.
 This will kill most of the live thrips that are living in the ground in the juvenile form, and it will speed up control of this pest.

 A Note to Hibiscus Growers in Florida and the Deep South: A new insect arrived in the USA a few years ago that can also cause bud drop.
 Called the "hibiscus gall midge," this tiny fly causes hibiscus buds to turn bright yellow when they are still very small and then fall off the plant.
 They differ from thrips, which cause large, almost-ready-to-open buds to turn an off-color brownish and fall from the plants.
 Control of this midge is much the same as for thrips, but it requires a more aggressive treatment program that includes both spraying and soaking the soil around the plants with acephate or imidacloprid (active ingredient) products.
-If your plants have hibiscus gall midge, contact your local county agriculture department for more info on treatment of hibiscus gall midge in your area.
+If live in the far southeastern states of the USA, and if your buds are a very bright yellow and fall off when they are very small, go to our gall midge page.
+Controlling these pests requires a different treatment.

 BACK TO HIBISCUS PESTS MAIN PAGE